-Key in the development of the city and garrison was its limited access at the St. Augustine Inlet.
-The inlet was historically a series of shifting sand bars that only permitted shallower draft vessels to cross.
-This shallow access prevented large foreign ships of war from entering the channel and sailing directly up to the city.
-Today, the historic inlet has closed in and only portions of it remain in the form of Salt Run, which is now a small bay adjacent to Anastasia Island.
-The current inlet was created by the Corps in 1940, when a land cut was made across the southern tip of Vilano Point.
+Key in the development and defense of the city and garrison was its limited access at the St. Augustine Inlet.
+The inlet historically consisted of a series of shifting sand bars that permitted only shallower draft vessels to cross.
+Documented ship losses around the inlet are testament to the treacherous nature of these shoals; however, the sandbars also provided defense for the town by preventing large, foreign ships-of-war from entering the harbor.
+Today, the historic inlet channel has closed in due to the southward migration of the northern peninsula and only portions of it remain in the form of the Salt Run lagoon adjacent to Anastasia Island.
+The current inlet was created by USACE in 1940, when a land cut was made across the southern tip of Vilano Point.
+Historic maps suggest, however, that the current inlet location is in close proximity to the location of the inlet during the time Menendez first colonized Florida.